nathancarter/weblurch/doc-src/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## Completing Validation

- * Factor `Group::validate` into two functions, one asynchronous function that computes the validation data and passes it to a callback, the other still called `Group::validate` that just calls the asynchronous one, then stores its result using `saveValidation`.
- * Finish the stub by making the delay not a dummy one-second delay, but a call to the asynchronous validation computation routine.
-When the callback is called, close the waiting dialog, then display an alert that shows the validation data, including result, message, and verbose.

 ## Dependencies

  * Extend the Background Computation module so that it can accept as